zzzprojects/docs/dapper-plus.net/pages/documentations/create-table.md

 Feel free to create `Temporary` or `GlobalTemporary` tables on your production server.
 However, unlike EF Core's true `Code First` approach, we don't recommend using this method to create permanent tables in a production database.
 There are better ways to achieve that!
 Nevertheless, this method is excellent for quickly setting up tables for testing or on [.NET Fiddle](https://dotnetfiddle.net/).

-In addition, a connection must be open when creating a `Temporary` or `GlobalTemporary` table since those table only live during the connection.
+In addition, a connection must be open when creating a `Temporary` or `GlobalTemporary` table since those tables only live during the connection.

 ## Create Table